 Grow With PWA

-The time has come for Hatimeria to join blogging IT brothers.
-To be perfectly honest we must admit we have been thinking about our blog for ages.
-There were always more important issues: new clients, demanding projects, again new clients.
+The time has come for Hatimeria to join our blogging IT brothers.
+To be perfectly honest, we must admit that we have been thinking about our blog for ages.
+There were always more important issues: new clients, demanding projects, more new clients.
 Ideas flew away, topics drowned in the daily river.
-But now here we go and are paddling!
+But now here we go and we are paddling!
 Starting with the field we really love: Sales x PWA.

 Numbers Never Lie

 This year Black Friday hit a new record.
 According to Adobe Analytics data, consumers spent $9.0 billion, an increase of 21.6% y/y.
-Also Cyber Monday beat last year’s sales with the peak $10.8 billion sales, an increase by 15.1% y/y.
+Also Cyber Monday beat last year’s sales with a peak of $10.8 billion sales, an increase of 15.1% y/y.

 The year 2020, even considering the mess we have been in for a few months, is going to be a game-changing year for ecommerce.
-As a consequence of social distance, obligatory masking and sanitizing of all areas, it seems that in many branches online will replace traditional shopping.
+As a consequence of social distancing, obligatory mask wearing and sanitizing of all areas, it seems that in many branches online shopping will replace traditional shopping.

-However, making an effort to truly summarize Black Friday 2020, there were many cases where websites crashed, problems with page speed, pages loading or email confirmations.
+However, making an effort to truly summarize Black Friday 2020, there were many cases where websites crashed and problems occurred with page speed, pages loading or email confirmations.
 Even only one of those issues may result in lost sales.
-Therefore, every self-respecting company should roll out the red carpet before Black Week as the main indicator which shows our business to life or death.
+Therefore, every self-respecting company should roll out the red carpet before Black Week as the main indicator which shows the future of our business.

 6 Straightforward Reasons to Choose PWA